banbox/bandoc/bot/en/strat_custom.md

 ```
 Then you can execute `Get(i)` for `upper/mid/lower` to get the value.
 ::: tip Indicator operation tips
 `banta` is an event-driven technical indicator library.
-The `OnBar` function will be executed once for each K-line, which means that each time the technical indicator is called, only the latest value will be updated to `Series`.
+The `OnBar` function will be executed once for each candle, which means that each time the technical indicator is called, only the latest value will be updated to `Series`.
 Instead of vectorized calculation like `ta-lib`, all historical series are calculated at once.

 `Series` saves the latest status of each indicator calculation.
-When a new K-line is received, it will be quickly calculated from the last calculation status without repeating all the data of the series.
+When a new candle is received, it will be quickly calculated from the last calculation status without repeating all the data of the series.

 For example, `banta.EMA` requires the previous moving average value when calculating, and the `ta-lib` vector indicator library needs to calculate from scratch given the entire column of historical data, while `banta` will only calculate once from the last cached value.
 :::